utkarshcmu/grafana.org/content/blog/2016-12-20-grafana-v4-1-beta.md

 {{< imgbox max-width="60%" img="/img/docs/v41/helptext_hover.png" caption="Hovering help text" >}}

 Panels with a help text available have a little indicator in the top left corner.
-You can show the help text by hovering the icon.
+You can show the help text by hovering over the icon.
 <div class="clearfix"></div>